lbskinner/prime-solo-project-five-spices/README.md

-# PROJECT NAME
+# Five⑤ Spices

 ## Description

 _Duration: 2 Week Sprint_

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed aliquam at massa in faucibus.
-Etiam volutpat, risus non mollis convallis, velit nisi pulvinar mi, eu faucibus orci nisi eget nibh.
-Integer a velit pretium, volutpat arcu eleifend, fringilla elit.
-Cras erat sapien, convallis venenatis tellus vitae, feugiat dictum felis.

-Suspendisse euismod volutpat aliquet.
-Maecenas vulputate mauris in pellentesque facilisis.
-Phasellus varius malesuada semper.
-Cras sollicitudin diam mollis maximus aliquam.
+Five⑤ Spices is a recipe tracking application.
+Five⑤ Spices allows users to create their own online recipe book.
+Users can add new recipes, view and search the saved recipes, update any recipes saved in their account to cater it more to their taste, and delete recipes they no longer desire.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://five-spices-solo-project.herokuapp.com/#/login)

 ## Screen Shot